-Neck tension is a really common problem.
+Neck tension and pain is a really common problem.
 For some people it’s intermittent, while others suffer from it for extended periods.
-Neck massage is usually included in a back and shoulder massage, but if you have particular problems with neck tension, then you will probably benefit from more work being done on the neck area.
-The muscles at the base of the neck can get especially tight and cause a lot of discomfort.
+Neck massage is usually included in a back and shoulder massage, but if you have particular problems your neck, then you will probably benefit from more work being done in this area.

 What causes neck tension?